Supporting Fellow Women in the Workplace

 Want to increase your creditability, impact and personal power at work?
 Take a look at our Confident Communication for Women in the Workplace course to learn performance-based techniques to exert a more commanding presence.

 During meetings and group discussions, women are still frequently interrupted and given less credit for their ideas.
 If you come across this happening in a future meeting, interject and say that you would like to finish hearing her idea.
 Or if a male colleague tries to take credit for an idea that clearly wasn't theirs, say "great idea, thanks to (name) for suggesting it."
-Everyone's thinking deserves to be heard.
+Everyone's thoughts and ideas deserve to be heard.

-Boost Your Leadership Skills This Year with our Range of Training Courses
+Boost Your Leadership Skills with our Range of Training Courses